 - The puppy's collar is red.

-- Joe's car is hideous.
+- Joe's car looks like mine.

 - The companies' workers went on strike together.